5c077m4n/config.vim/README.md

 Plug 'vim-airline/vim-airline-themes'
 Plug 'Shougo/vimproc.vim', { 'do': 'make' }

-" Install ranger plugin when not in macvim if !has('gui_macvim')
+" Install Ranger when not in macvim if !has('gui_macvim')
 	Plug 'francoiscabrol/ranger.vim'
 endif